Creepybits/World_weaver/docs/Genesis.md

 ## THE GENESIS

+### Optional
-### This step is also optional, and is meant to show you the visual representation of your prompt before you decide to save the character data.
+This step is also optional, and is meant to show you the visual representation of your prompt before you decide to save the character data.

 ### How to use
 * Copy the prompt from the [Prompt Helper](./docs/Prompt_Helper.md)